AltimateAI/vscode-dbt-power-user/README.md

 ![Select the right python interpreter](./media/images/select-python-interpreter.gif)

 Avoid using the setting `dbt.dbtPythonPathOverride` unless using Meltano, the extension depends on the Python interpreter for visual code compatible environment variable parsing.

+When you set the Python interpreter, the extension will try to detect dbt and you should be able to make use of the features listed below.

 ## Features at work